 1. Triggers Many Chronic Diseases

-Chronic inflammation is a major factor of the typical American diet, especially because of its continued growth in popularity.
+Chronic inflammation is a major factor in the typical North American diet, especially because of its continued growth in popularity.
+Vegetable oils are the most imported oils worldwide, at just over 150 million metric tons per year.

-Many studies show that a diet with an elevated level of omega-6 fatty acids increased your risk of heart disease, obesity, arthritis, inflammatory bowel, and cardiovascular disease.
+Many studies show that a diet with too much vegetable oil and an elevated level of omega-6 fatty acids increased your risk of heart disease, obesity, arthritis, inflammatory bowel, and cardiovascular disease.

 Vegetable oil is an unhealthy substitute for butter, and if consumed too much and too often it can cause very harmful problems down the line due to all of the omega-6 fats.

-A few less common diseases caused by vegetable oils include:
+A list of common diseases caused by ingesting vegetable oil include:

 Age-related macular degeneration